Added mass: Naval architecture

 Proximity to a boundary (or another object) can influence the quantity of hydrodynamic added mass.
 This means that added mass depends on both the object geometry and its proximity to a boundary.
 For floating bodies (e.g., ships/vessels) this means that the response of the floating body (i.e., due to wave action) is altered in finite water depths (the effect is virtually nonexistent in deep water).
 The specific depth (or proximity to a boundary) at which the hydrodynamic added mass is affected depends on the body's geometry and location and shape of a boundary (e.g., a dock, seawall, bulkhead, or the seabed).

 The hydrodynamic added mass associated with a freely sinking object near a boundary is similar to that of a floating body.
 In general, hydrodynamic added mass increases as the distance between a boundary and a body decreases.
 This characteristic is important when planning subsea installations or predicting the motion of a floating body in shallow water conditions.

 Aeronautics

 In aircraft (other than lighter-than-air balloons and blimps), the added mass is not usually taken into account because the density of the air is so small.

+Hydraulic structures

+Hydraulic structures like weirs or locks often contain moveable steel structures like valves or gates, which are submerged under water.
+These steel structures are often constructed with thin steel plates mounted on girders.
+When the steel structures are accelerated or decelerated, substantial amounts of water are moved, too.
+This added mass must e.g. be taken into account when designing the drive systems for these steel structures.